Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 Allow approximately 1 hour.

-Mosquitoes — The One Thing to Know About Sunset at Ayutthaya
+Mosquitoes — The One Thing to Know About Sunset at the Ayutthaya Ruins

 We would be doing you a disservice if we did not mention this.

 Near the river at dusk, mosquitoes appear reliably as the light fades.
+By 6 PM near the Chao Phraya, they are present.
 This does not ruin the experience — it is easily managed.
-Here is what we recommend:
+Here is exactly what we recommend:

 Bring mosquito repellent — apply before you enter Wat Chaiwatthanaram, not after the mosquitoes appear.
 DEET-based repellent is most effective.
 Any pharmacy in Bangkok sells it.

-Wear light long trousers — you need covered legs for temple entry anyway, and long trousers also protect against mosquitoes at the riverside.
+Wear light long trousers — you need covered legs for temple entry anyway, and long trousers protect against mosquitoes at the riverside.
+Two problems solved by one item of clothing.

 We send a complete preparation guide including mosquito advice with every booking confirmation.